 Any exercise is better than none.
 Even a 15-minute walk can clear your mind and relax.

 Find an activity you can do regularly.
 You can take part in a team sport, attend classes at a leisure centre, or just be more active in your daily routine by walking or cycling instead of travelling by car or public transport.

 For more ideas on different types of exercise and the benefits of being more active, see our fitness section.

 If being outdoors appeals to you, Green Gym projects, run with The Conservation Volunteers (TCV), provide exercise for people who don’t like the idea of the gym or indoor exercise classes.
 To find out more, visit the TCV website.

 If you like walking, visit the Ramblers website to find a walking group near you.
 Walking for Health groups can support people who have health problems, including mental health conditions.

 If you haven’t exercised for a long time or are concerned about the effects of exercise on your body or health, ask your GP about exercise on prescription.
 Lots of GP surgeries across the country prescribe exercise as a treatment for a range of conditions, including depression.

-Depending on your circumstances and what's available locally, the exercise programme may be offered free or at a reduced cost.
+Depending on your circumstances and what’s available locally, exercise programmes may be offered free or at a reduced cost.

 Other help for depression